 Next, the minimum reach-time for any point along each face to cross the corresponding neighborhood in the corresponding direction is computed.
-What this means is that, for example in Figure 3, the minimum reach-time for any point along the left face of currentBox to cross to the left side of nebs[0] in the x direction is computed, as well as the minimum reachtime for any point along the right face to cross nebs[1], as well as the neighborhoods in the y directions, and then the minimum of all of these is returned.
+What this means is that, for example in the two-dimensional example of Figure 3, the minimum reach-time for any point along the left face of currentBox to cross to the left side of nebs[0] in the x direction is computed, as well as the minimum reach-time for any point along the right face to cross nebs[1], as well as the neighborhoods in the y directions, and then the minimum of all of these is returned.
 This is computed by looking at the minimum or maximum derivative within the box for each neighborhood (from the user-provided derivative bounds function), as well as the width of the neighborhood along the corresponding dimension.